• BIO

 2015 Animal Animist, Room 83 Spring, Watertown, MA

-2015 Working Women: 36 Contemporary Women Artists, Colby-Sawyer College, New London, NH
+2015 Working Women, Colby-Sawyer College, NH

-2014 Clouds, + four other group exhibitions, ArtStrand, Provincetown, MA
+2014 Clouds, ArtStrand, Provincetown, MA

 2014 What Artists Study, Philips Academy, Andover, MA

-2013 New Impossibilities, Chazan Gallery at the Wheeler School, Providence, RI
+2013 New Impossibilities, Chazan Gallery, Providence, RI

 2012 Deconstructing the Habit, Spattered Columns, New York City, NY